Tufin/oasdiff/DELTA.md

 ### The distance between identical specs is 0
 The minimum distance, 0, respresnts the distance between specifications with identical endpoints.
-For example, the distance between any spec to itself is 0:
+The distance between any spec to itself is 0:
 ```
 oasdiff delta spec.yaml spec.yaml
 ```

 ### The distance between disjoint specs is 1
 The maximum distance, 1, respresnts the distance between specifications with no common endpoints.
-For example, the distance between a spec with no endpoints and another spec with one or more endpoints is 1:
+The distance between a spec with no endpoints and another spec with one or more endpoints is 1:
 ```
 oasdiff delta empty-spec.yaml non-empty-spec.yaml
 ```